Home

 What is the cost of food in Malaysia?

-Malaysia's living costs include food, which is quite affordable.
-A litre of milk costs around 7.18 RM, and a loaf of bread costs about 3.80 RM.
-Eating out is also reasonably priced, with meals at inexpensive restaurants costing around 10 RM.
+Food prices in Malaysia are relatively low.
+For example, a litre of milk costs around 7.18 RM and a loaf of bread about 3.80 RM.
+Meals at inexpensive restaurants may cost around 10 RM.

 How much does transportation cost in Malaysia?

-Public transportation in Malaysia is cost-effective.
-A one-way ticket for local transport costs around 4 RM, and a monthly pass costs about 50 RM.
-Taxi fares are also relatively low, starting at 4 RM.
+Public transportation in Malaysia is affordable.
+A one-way local transport ticket costs about 4 RM, while a monthly pass may cost around 50 RM.
+Taxi fares usually start at around 4 RM.

 What is the cost of utilities in Malaysia?